alex-savin/esp32-p4-c6-hdmi-cec-ir/GPIOs.md

 # GPIO Assignment

-Reconciled against `board/electronic-schema/SCH_Schematic1_2026-08-12.pdf`
+Reconciled against `board/electronic-schema/SCH_Schematic1_2026-08-15.pdf`
-(rev 2026-08-12) on 2026-08-14.
+(rev 2026-08-15) on 2026-08-15; first reconciled against rev 2026-08-12 on 2026-08-14.
 Every row below was read off the drawing pin by pin; the **Schematic** column is what the board actually does, and disagreements with the original specification are called out in **Status**.

 > **For the board designer:** [Rework.md](Rework.md) consolidates every
 > pre-fabrication change.